Are you thinking about a renovation, addition, or new build? Learn more about the pre-construction process below.

 PHASE SIX: SITE PREP + DEMOLITION (START OF PROJECT)

-Site prep is a critical component of construction and for some of this, we are reliant on the homeowner to coordinate moving their furniture.
+Site prep is a critical component of construction and we are reliant on the homeowner to coordinate moving their furniture out of the house.
 We do request that all furnishings and soft goods are removed from areas that are being renovated, adjacent rooms, and any areas where flooring is being replaced.
-Typically we suggest that our clients hire movers and rent a POD.
+Typically we suggest that our clients hire movers and rent a POD, otherwise dust may permeate into your furniture during the process of construction.

 Site prep also includes covering anything that is not being demolished, for example, hardwoods, cabinets, or appliances that are being saved.
 You will make a list for us of items that you want to have saved prior to demolition taking place and we will properly protect them.